WARNINGS AND PRECAUTIONS

 Hypoglycemia with Concomitant Use with Insulin and Insulin Secretagogues

 Insulin and insulin secretagogues are known to cause hypoglycemia.
-The use of empagliflozin or linagliptin in combination with these agents was associated with a higher rate of hypoglycemia compared to placebo in clinical trials.
-TRADJENTA in combination with insulin in subjects with severe renal impairment was associated with a higher rate of hypoglycemia.
-A lower dose of insulin or an insulin secretagogue may be required to reduce the risk of hypoglycemia when used in combination with GLYXAMBI, JARDIANCE, or TRADJENTA.
+The use of empagliflozin or linagliptin in combination with these agents was associated with a higher rate of hypoglycemia compared with placebo.
+A lower dose of insulin or an insulin secretagogue may be required to reduce the risk of hypoglycemia when used in combination with GLYXAMBI.

 Genital Mycotic Infections

-There have been reports of serious hypersensitivity reactions in patients treated with linagliptin.
+There have been reports of serious hypersensitivity reactions in patients treated with linagliptin, a component of GLYXAMBI.
 These reactions include anaphylaxis, angioedema, and exfoliative skin conditions.
 Onset of these reactions occurred within the first 3 months after initiation of treatment with linagliptin, with some reports occurring after the first dose.
-If a serious hypersensitivity reaction is suspected, discontinue GLYXAMBI or TRADJENTA, assess for other potential causes for the event, and institute alternative treatment for diabetes.
+If a serious hypersensitivity reaction is suspected, discontinue GLYXAMBI, assess for other potential causes for the event, and institute alternative treatment for diabetes.

 Increased Low-Density Lipoprotein Cholesterol (LDL-C)

 Severe and Disabling Arthralgia

 Severe and disabling arthralgia has been reported in patients taking DPP-4 inhibitors.
 Consider as a possible cause for severe joint pain and discontinue drug if appropriate.